Mahmoud Abbas: With Hamas

 In June 2007, the European Union promised to resume direct aid to the Palestinian Authority, and Abbas dissolved the National Security Council, a sticking point in the defunct unity government with Hamas.
 That same day, the United States decided to end its fifteen-month embargo on the Palestinian Authority and resume aid, attempting to strengthen Abbas's West Bank government.
 A day later, the Fatah Central Committee cut off all ties and dialogue with Hamas, pending the return of Gaza.

 In July 2023, Abbas met with Turkish president Recep Tayyip Erdoğan and Hamas leader Ismail Haniyeh.
 Behind the meeting was Turkey's effort to reconcile Fatah with Hamas.

+In March 2024, Hamas and its allied groups in the Gaza Strip criticized Abbas' appointment of Mohamed Mustafa as the Palestinian Authority's new prime minister following Mohammed Shtayyeh's resignation.
+They issued a statement referring to the changes as "formal steps that are devoid of substance" and questioned the Palestinian Authority's ability to properly represent the Palestinian people.
+In response, Fatah condemned Hamas as being itself disconnected from the Palestinian people and accused them of "having caused the return of the Israeli occupation of Gaza" by "undertaking the October 7 adventure".

+In March 2025, Abbas' party, Fatah, released a statement calling on Hamas to relinquish power in the Gaza Strip.
+Later in April 2025, Abbas issued his strongest condemnation of Hamas during a speech to the Palestinian Central Council in Ramallah.
+He referred to Hamas as "sons of dogs", stated the group gives Israel "excuses" to continue its attacks on Gaza, and demanded they "release the hostages and be done with it".

 With foreign leaders

 Abbas, Vladimir Putin, and Recep Tayyip Erdoğan opened Moscow's Cathedral Mosque, 23 September 2015.